 - Berserk Button: While he doesn't become outright enraged at it, he does seem to have a strong dislike towards print interviews saying they take things out of context.
-See Creator Backlash below for a specific example of this.

 - Clint Squint: Repeatedly as the Master.